evil-mad/politicians-to-poop/README.md

 Known issues
 =============

-Text replacement does not reliably work in some circumstances, including on pages of Google search results.
-This seems to be an issue for other text replacement extensions of this sort as well.
+Text replacement does not reliably work in some circumstances:
+* Text within images or other graphics
+* Some pop-up windows and other cases of dynamically loaded content; we are trying to identify and fix these cases
+* When a name is interrupted by HTML tags or style changes, for example if the last name is in bold font, but the first name is not.

+Text replacement may also work *too well* in some circumstances:
+* Text may be inappropriately replaced in text input boxes, for example if you type one of the candidate names.
+* The filter may be a little too aggressive in some cases.
+For example, "Carly" or "Hillary" on their own may match many other names besides those of the actual candidates.
+In the options, you may wish to keep the "Include short but common abbreviated name forms..." checkbox disabled, in order to reduce the number of "false positives."

-If you identify other circumstances where text replacement does not work reliably (or generates too many false positives), you are welcome to open an issue.
+If you identify other circumstances where text replacement does not work reliably (or generates too many false positives), please submit an issue on our github project to let us know.